-Sungjin Kang is a Partner in the Firm's Project Development and Finance practice based in Seoul and has over 20 years of experience advising on projects and project financings in power, infrastructure and oil and gas sectors.
-He also has experience advising on transportation finance and mergers and acquisitions.
+Sungjin Kang is the Executive Partner of the Seoul office of White & Case and is a Partner in the Firm's Project Development and Finance practice.
+He has over 20 years of experience advising on projects and project financings in power, infrastructure and oil and gas sectors and also has experience advising on transportation finance and mergers and acquisitions.

 Sungjin's clients include Korean and international developers, sponsors, project companies and export-credit and private-sector lenders.